Lincoln Hall, 211

-- University of Maryland
+- M.S., University of Maryland, 1978

-- University of Munich
+- Ph.D., University of Maryland, 1980

+Dr. Roelofs’ academic and scholarly research has resulted in substantial grants from such organizations as the Research Corporation, the Pew Foundation, and the National Science Foundation.
 Other honors include the Humboldt Research Fellowship and the Christian R. and Mary F. Lindback Foundation Teaching Fellowship.
 He held an endowed faculty chair at Haverford College as distinguished professor of computational science.

 Dr. Roelofs’ research career in theoretical condensed matter physics and science pedagogy resulted in numerous publications in refereed professional journals, as well as invited papers and presentations at national and international seminars and colloquia.
 Beyond his academic interests, Dr. Roelofs enjoys reading, running (for exercise and the occasional distance race), cooking, knitting, and various outdoor activities including bird watching, camping and hiking.
 He and his wife Lauren are proud of their two sons, two daughters-in-law, and five energetic grandchildren.